-Do you have what it takes to be a part of the Championship Bobcat Battalion's Ranger Challenge team?
+Do you have what it takes to be a part of the Bobcat Battalion's Ranger Challenge team?

 The weak of body and faint of heart need not apply!

 The Bobcat Battalion proudly supports MSU Athletics in many ways, but the one everyone hears the most about is the Cannon Crew.

 Army ROTC cadets at MSU fire a 75mm howitzer at home football games for kickoffs and whenever the Bobcats score.
 The rounds are only powder blanks, but the bang can be heard for miles, pumping up the crowd and demoralizing opponents.